Rabies Jumps to the Sea!

 Shark Secrets: The Astonishing Story of Yoko’s Birth On the 3rd of January 2025, a baby swell shark named Yoko was born at the Shreveport Aquarium in Louisiana.
 The fascinating part is that the tank does not house any male sharks, only two females.
 These females have not encountered a male in over three years!
 So, [...]

-Sharks: The Wolves of the Ocean – Why Their Decline Disrupts the Ecosystem
+Sharks: The Wolves of the Ocean – Why Their Decline Matters

 Orcas Hunting Whale Sharks: A Rare Oceanic Encounter